wandb/weave/docs/docs/guides/evaluation/scorers.md

 **Notes:**
 - If the output cannot be parsed as JSON, or if it parses to a data type other than dict or list, it is considered invalid.

 ---
-Please add this section to scorers_2.md under the "Predefined Scorers" heading.

----